AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/tonumber.md

 ### Behavior

 1. **Without Base**:
-   - When called without the `base` parameter, `tonumber` attempts to convert `e` to a number.
-If `e` is already a number or a string that can be interpreted as a number (with possible leading/trailing spaces and a sign), it returns the corresponding numeric value.
+   - When called without the `base` parameter, `tonumber` attempts to convert `value` to a number.
+If `value` is already a number or a string that can be interpreted as a number (with possible leading/trailing spaces and a sign), it returns the corresponding numeric value.
-   - If `e` cannot be converted, it returns `nil`.
+   - If `value` cannot be converted, it returns `nil`.

 2. **With Base**:
-   - If the `base` parameter is provided, `e` must be a string representing an integer in that base.
+   - If the `base` parameter is provided, `value` must be a string representing an integer in that base.
 The `base` can be any integer from 2 to 36.
    - The letters 'A' to 'Z' (and 'a' to 'z') represent values from 10 to 35, respectively.
-   - If `e` is not a valid numeral in the specified base, the function returns `nil`.
+   - If `value` is not a valid numeral in the specified base, the function returns `nil`.

 ---